 - Place the turkey in the roasting pan.

 - Add any vegetables you’re going to cook with it to the bottom of the pan (celery, carrots, and onion are my favorite).

 - You can also add chicken stock, rosemary, thyme, and garlic to the pan with the veggies and the turkey and it will all smoke together and the turkey will soap up this mixture for flavoring.

 Cooking Temperature and Time

 When you’re cooking a whole turkey, time and temperature are going to be very important.
 Different turkey recipes will call for different cook times and the type of stuffing you use and the glaze you use can also impact cook time.
-The exact temperature and cook time also depend on the size of the bird.
+The exact temperature and cooking time also depend on the size of the bird.

 If this is part of your Thanksgiving feast then chances are, it’s a very big turkey and that’s going to take longer to cook.
 A gas grill will cook differently than a charcoal grill, also.

 You will be cooking the turkey at a low temperature for an extended period of time.
 This ensures a good, thorough cook without drying out the bird.
-You can also get a nice, crispy skin when you use this method and smoke it.
+You can also get nice, crispy skin when you use this method and smoke it.